11 Tips That Will Make Your Medical Claims Cleaner and Improve Cash Flow

 Keeping proper records can help avoid this type of rejection.
 In some instances, an insurance payer may incorrectly reject a claim for a new patient exam.
 Most of the time this can be cleared up with a phone call to the payer, though some cases may require an appeal with medical documentation.

-Referring or ordering physician not listed
+The referring or ordering physician not listed

 In most cases, the referring or ordering physician may be the same as the rendering physician.
 However, failure to include this information will result in a denial and delay payment.
 If a required physician is missing, Medicare will often split those codes from the rest of a claim to expedite payment.